johann-solo/oliveandmango.github.io/_posts/blog/2017-07-21-roasted-peaches.md

 ### Directions

-1. Preheat oven to 400 degrees F
+1. Preheat oven to 400 &deg; F

 1. Cut peaches in half, remove pit and set aside